-Rust is working well for you, but writing code to interface with hardware is taking too much of your time.
+Rust is working well for you, but writing code to interface with hardware is taking too much time.

 I can help you focus on the work that truly matters to you, by taking the low-level infrastructure off your hands.
 Go back to working on your core product, and let me do what I do best.
 All for a fixed price with a full money back guarantee.